 Actress Megan Fox is, without a doubt, best known for one thing: her undeniable beauty and sex appeal.
 While I always recognised that part of her image, that wasn’t the main reason I was first drawn to her as a kid, and remain drawn to her to this day.
 While I’ve never been the type to get too interested in celebrities outside of their work, I’ve always loved reading Fox’s interviews.
 Even if at the height of my Fox-interviews-consuming adolescence I had never actually seen much of her acting work.
 The insistence on portraying her as nothing but stupid and vapid always seemed so odd for me, because all I’ve ever seen is a wickedly funny, quirky, self-aware and insightful woman who has many interesting things to say.
 I don’t always agree with what she says, and yes, she’s stuck her foot in her mouth a few times, but don’t we all?
-Not to mention that even her most controversial quotes are rather inoffensive once you take into consideration all the harmful shit other stars have said to little to no backlash.
+Not to mention that even her most controversial quotes are rather inoffensive once you take into consideration all the harmful shit other stars have said and done to little to no backlash.

 Public perception towards Fox seems to have softened in the past few years, with several outlets writing articles that reevaluate her image and admit how unfair the backlash she experienced was.
 It was a long time coming.